 Written and compiled by Adele Tomlin, 9th July 2021.

 Kagyu Lineages and Texts – 17th Karmapa’s 36th Birthday teaching

-On 26th June 2021, the occasion of his recent 36th birthday, HH Gyalwang 17th Karmapa gave a speech in Tibetan (the full text and video of the Tibetan is here, it is not stated who did the later English translation published on 6th July).
-Many of his followers , including myself, had hoped he would respond clearly and transparently to the serious public allegations being made about him by three separate women but he did not.
-However, he did refer to his own challenging and lonely background such as being taken from his parents as a young child into a monastery and how he had to learn not to express his own feelings and had been trained to do what others wanted and demanded of him[i].
+On 26th June 2021, the occasion of his recent 37th birthday, HH Gyalwang 17th Karmapa gave a speech in Tibetan (the full text and video of the Tibetan is here, it is not stated who did the later English translation published on 6th July).
+He referred to his own challenging and lonely background such as being taken from his parents as a young child into a monastery and how he had to learn not to express his own feelings and had been trained to do what others wanted and demanded of him[i].